General

 # [Feature Name] Implementation Plan

-> **For agentic workers:** REQUIRED: Use superpowers:subagent-driven-development (if subagents available) or superpowers:executing-plans to implement this plan.
+> **For agentic workers:** REQUIRED SUB-SKILL: Use superpowers:subagent-driven-development (recommended) or superpowers:executing-plans to implement this plan task-by-task.
 Steps use checkbox (`- [ ]`) syntax for tracking.

 **Goal:** [One sentence describing what this builds]